foxleigh81/foxleigh.me/library/mind-body-and-soul/2021-goals/index.md

 ## 1) Maintain a sustainable weight loss... continued

 Last year, I didn't manage to achieve any weight loss, in fact I ended the year 0.6lbs heavier.
 This year, I really hope to change that.
-Before lockdown hit, I was on track to lose around 1/2lb a week, if I can continue that this year I should be able to concievable lose almost 2 stone, which would be great.
+Before lockdown hit, I was on track to lose around 1/2lb a week, if I can continue that this year I can potentially lose almost 2 stone, which would be great.
 I'm not setting that as a target, I'm just sticking to the goal of sustained (and sustainable) weight loss.

 ## 2) Get my finances in order ... continued